divnix/std/ROADMAP.md

 - Setup Processes
 - The actual SDLC Cycle

-While an instance of the actual SDLC process inside the boundaries of Standard's current scope is easy to break down into _eval_, _build_ and _effect/action_ and easy to measure with the _cycle time_ metric.
-The Setup Process is where adoption success or failure may be determined alongside:
+While an instance of the actual SDLC process inside the boundaries of Standard's current scope is easy to break down into _eval_, _build_ and _effect/action_ and easy to measure with the _cycle time_ metric, the Setup Process is where adoption success or failure may be determined alongside:

 - Provided Documentation
 - Shared Mental Models